aliaizad72/chess/README.md

 # chess
-An imitation of the infamous real-life game, written in Ruby, with a TDD and OOP approach.
+A game of chess, written in ruby, to be played on the command line.